 - Do you dislike having to confront tenants?
 Are they maintaining the property well?
 Are they paying their rent on time?

 - Do you want to deal with the collection of rents, late payments, and bounced checks?

-- Do you cross your fingers, hoping that you won’t have to deal with the move-out / advertising / move-in process that occurs between tenants?
+- Do you cross your fingers, hoping that you won’t have to deal with the move-out, advertising, and move-in processes that occur between tenants?

-- Do you have a solid criteria for finding a qualified tenant?
+- Do you have a reliable system for finding a qualified tenant?

 - Are you frustrated with the calls and fines by the Homeowners Association or the city for something that you didn’t know about?

 - Do you sometimes feel that you spend too much of your time collecting checks, paying vendors, and performing all of the accounting necessary on your rental?